 Most shell mitts and heavily insulated winter mittens come with mitten-shaped liners.
 Replace these with gloves that have fingers, so you can take your hands out of the mittens to perform tasks that require more dexterity.

 That’s just a taste of the little tricks you can use to make winter hiking safer, more comfortable, and more efficient.
 Stay tuned.
 We’ll be posting 10 More Winter Hiking and Backpacking Hacks soon.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.